-- Homeowners’ insurance should not be confused with a home warranty or with a mortgage.
+- Homeowners’ insurance should not be confused with a home warranty or mortgage.

-A homeowners insurance policy usually covers the following incidents on your insured property: interior damage, exterior damage, loss or damage of personal assets/belongings, and also injury that happens while inside your property.
-You will be required to pay a deductible when a claim is made on any of these incidents.
-This is apparently an out-of-pocket expense for you.
+A homeowners insurance policy usually covers the following incidents on your insured property: interior damage, exterior damage, loss or damage of personal assets/belongings, and injury that happens while inside your property.
+You will be required to pay a deductible when a claim is made on any of these incidents, an out-of-pocket expense.

 Smart Fire Protection Just Makes Sense